aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

     - Specify the KMS key id (alias "control-tower-key") for Control Tower encryption
     - Enable AWS Backup for whole of organization.
 Specify the new Shared Services (for backup administration) and central backup accounts.
 These accounts should not be enrolled under AWS Control Tower at the start.
         - Specify the KMS key id for Control Tower Backup encryption (alias "control-tower-backup-key")
-6. Create **CloudFormation StackSet** to configure delegation of security administration for AWS Security Services GuardDuty, Security Hub, Inspector, IAM Access Analyzer.
+6. Create **CloudFormation StackSet** to configure delegation of security administration for AWS Security Services Amazon GuardDuty, AWS Security Hub, Amazon Inspector, IAM Access Analyzer.
     - Deployment Account: management account
     - Deployment Region: ap-southeast-7
     - Create new **CloudFormation StackSet**